Erinthian/Scripts/README.md

     * Loop Script
     * Viewing/Copying scripts
 * Have a dictionary of all of the directories instead of calling the api for each load.
 Use a refresh button to update the dictionary.
+* Allow viewing of more types of files
 * Refresh Directory Button
 * Script Settings
 * Global Search